 (3) Security logging: Network management systems need to collect security related log data and security events from the entire network in order to enrich and transfer the data to automated and intelligent security analysis systems for proactive security risk assessment and mitigation.
 The primary challenges regarding security logging and monitoring are the sheer volume of logs that are generated by information systems and applications and the lack of trained security staff to identify abnormal events using automated techniques.
 For automated and intelligent security analysis, enhancements may be required in security logging.
 Also, in order to facilitate security log analysis from multiple vendor components, standardization aspects of security logging need to be studied.

+SA5 needs to study if the required infrastructure is sufficient to enable the security monitoring for the NFs including radio and Core, MnF and UEs(The data provided by UEs could also be used to correlate with other NFs data to help in correlation.
+Eg: for CAPIF interface, there could be indicators of API spoofing attacks also the UE).

 Potential collaboration groups and related topics: SA3.